SgtSandman048/Proj-SE-CaptureThePic/README.md

-# Proj-SE-CaptureThePic
+# Project-SE: Capture the Pic

-### Welcome to second project of this semester.
+Welcome to our second project of the semester!
-### This project is the part of Software-Engineer subject.
+This project was developed as part of our **Software Engineering** course.
-### So hope Professor give us excellent score.

-## What's this project?
-### This project is the Image selling website, like the Shutterstock.
-### You can Purchase your favorite image here and Download into your device.
+We've put a lot of work into it, and we hope you find it impressive!

+## About the Project
+Capture the Pic is an image-selling platform inspired by websites like Shutterstock.
+Users can **purchase** their favorite images and **download** them directly to their devices.
-### Or you can Place your own image here and Earn your money.
+Alternatively, you can **upload** your own photography to showcase your work or **earn income** from your talent.

+## 🔗 Live Demo
+Check out the full website here: [Capture the Pic](https://proj-se-capturethepic-frontend.onrender.com/)